hjstoff/nodesetexpr-expand/README.md

 expression like the following should expand to just a single name:
 "node1,NODE1,noDE1,Node1,nODE1,NoDe1".

-While to be treated as valid, the union of a whole series of literal nodenames, while valid is obviously not the most concise form of nodeset expressions.
+While to be treated as valid, the union of a whole series of literal nodenames obviously is not the most concise form of nodeset expressions.
 Nodeset expressions get their conciseness, and thereby their usefulness, from also using language constructs that presuppose that the nodenames to be denoted were created by systematically applying some numbering scheme.
-The most obvious language construct that results in conciseness, is one that enables the expression of numeric ranges, used in naming nodes, by merely naming their bounds.
+The most obvious language construct that results in conciseness, is one that enables the expression of numeric ranges, that in naming nodes, by merely naming their bounds.

 Nodeset expression expanding pertains to the parsing of such expressions, and to the subsequent production of the of each of the node names denoted by the expression,